unahouExosite/docs/portals/README.md

 The following keys are passed:

 * `"portal_rid"` - resource ID of portal where the device is to be created.
 User creating the device must have at least manager level access to this portal.
-This may be found in the output of the /portal/ api call, or in Portals here: https://<subdomain>.exosite.com/admin/portallist
+This may be found in the output of the /portal/ API call, or in Portals here: https://<subdomain>.exosite.com/admin/portallist

 ![Find Portal RID](images/find_portal_rid.png)